-The existing literature finds that workplace bullying can result in physical, social or psychological harm, such as low self-esteem (Keashly and Harvey, 2005) and stress disorder (Leymann and Gustafsson, 1996), as well as negatively affect interpersonal relationships (Rayner et al., 2002).
-Of the studies to date, workplace bullying is framed as a consequence of socio-demographic and structural factors, i.e., age, educational attainment, status of victim within the organisation, sector, and social and working conditions.
+The existing literature finds that workplace bullying can result in physical, social or psychological harm, such as low self-esteem (Keashly and Harvey, 2005) and stress disorder (Leymann and Gustafsson, 1996), as well as negatively affecting interpersonal relationships (Rayner et al., 2002).
+Of the studies to date, workplace bullying is framed as a consequence of socio-demographic and structural factors (i.e. age, educational attainment, status of victim within the organisation, sector, and social and working conditions).
 However, findings remain inconclusive and somewhat contradictory.
 This is especially true for those instances where it is suspected that a combination of factors are significant.
 Studies on bullying experiences do suggest a relationship between power and employee status.
-For example, Beale and Hole (2011: 5) consider workplace bullying behaviour as a method of 'managerial control of labour' that is illustrative of the broader employment power imbalance.
-Roscigno et al., (2009: 1561) find that in addition to the role of structural and social vulnerability, such as being an ethno-racial minority or of a low occupational position, bullying is also more prevalent in "chaotic and disorganised workplaces", where power imbalances are used by those in managerial positions against those in lower ranked status positions.
-Wingfield and Chavez (2020) support this in their work with, who they refer to as, "black" healthcare workers in the US, finding that not only is ethno-racial identity significant, but so is employee position in the organisational hierarchy.
+For example, Beale and Hoel (2011: 5) consider workplace bullying behaviour as a method of 'managerial control of labour' that is illustrative of the broader employment power imbalance.
+Roscigno et al. (2009: 1561) find that in addition to the role of structural and social vulnerability, such as being an ethno-racial minority or of a low occupational position, bullying is also more prevalent in 'chaotic and disorganised workplaces', where power imbalances are used by those in managerial positions against those in lower-ranked status positions.
+Wingfield and Chavez (2020) support this in their work with, whom they refer to as, 'black' healthcare workers in the US, finding that not only is ethno-racial identity significant, but so is employee position in the organisational hierarchy.

 Although ethno-racial minority groups report higher rates of bullying, their experiences are not universal.
-Hoel and Cooper's (2000) British study sampled over 5,288 employees and found that although 19.6% of, who they termed, "Asian" employees reported being bullied, compared to 10.5% "white" employees, there were variances in terms of which ethno-racial minority group reported being bullied.
-For example, 5.4% of, who Hoel and Cooper (2000) refer to as, "Afro-Caribbean" employees compared to one "Chinese" employee reported being bullied.

-Similarly, Fox and Stallworth's (2005) US study observed no significant difference in bullying rates between "whites" compared to some of its "Asians" and "African-Americans", but found "Hispanics/Latinos" reported overall higher bullying rates.
+Hoel and Cooper's (2000) British study sampled over 5288 employees and found that although 19.6% of, whom they termed, 'Asian' employees reported being bullied, compared with 10.5% of 'white' employees, there were variances in terms of which ethno-racial minority group reported being bullied.
+For example, 5.4% of, whom Hoel and Cooper (2000) refer to as, 'Afro-Caribbean' employees compared with one 'Chinese' employee reported being bullied.
+Similarly, Fox and Stallworth's (2005) US study observed no significant difference in bullying rates between 'whites' compared with some of its 'Asians' and 'African-Americans' but found 'Hispanics/ Latinos' reported overall higher bullying rates.
 Divergence in formal reporting of bullying across different ethno-racial minority populations is expected and, depending on how data are collected, may not reflect the true levels of bullying experiences.
-This is because different ethno-racial minorities would have varied experiences of power imbalances, trust and structural discrimination, as well other specifics of a given social context, which is likely to impact on their reporting of discriminatory harm and violence: see for instance the research on the varied (and intersectional) experiences and reporting of hate incidents during the COVD-19 pandemic (Lou et al., 2021).
+This is because different ethno-racial minorities would have varied experiences of power imbalances, trust and structural discrimination, as well as other specifics of a given social context, which is likely to impact on their reporting of discriminatory harm and violence: see for instance the research on the varied (and intersectional) experiences and reporting of hate incidents during the COVID-19 pandemic (Lou et al., 2021).

-Others highlight a relationship between bullying experiences and social dimensions, i.e., ethnoracial status, gender, sexuality, class, age, etc. Evidence implies that ethnoracial minorities are more likely be bullied, or at least more likely to report on their bullying experiences.
-For instance, in studying 11 (Polish, Latvian and Hungarian) "migrant women" workers in the UK tourism industry, Rydzik and Anitha (2020) argue that migrant women are in a "location at the intersection of multiple axes of disadvantage and discrimination" primarily related to their gender and immigration status, which places them in enhanced positions of vulnerability.
+Others highlight a relationship between bullying experiences and social dimensions (i.e. ethno-racial status, gender, sexuality, class, age, etc.).
+Evidence implies that ethno-racial minorities are more likely to be bullied, or at least more likely to report on their bullying experiences.
+For instance, in studying 11 (Polish, Latvian and Hungarian) 'migrant women' workers in the UK tourism industry, Rydzik and Anitha (2020: 883) argue that migrant women are in a 'location at the intersection of multiple axes of disadvantage and discrimination' primarily related to their gender and immigration status, which places them in enhanced positions of vulnerability.
 Cain et al. (2021) echo this finding in their Australian study of migrant (refugee) workers.